Before you can list a vehicle, you must get approved to use Turo. When you do, we’ll ask for your:

 - Write a detailed description of your vehicle

 - Enter a VIN that’s unique.
 Hosts who enter a VIN that matches the VIN of a vehicle already listed on Turo won’t be able to list that vehicle.

 - Keep personal information such as your phone number, home address and social media out of your listing.

 - Post more photos.
 We recommend at least two -- an exterior and an interior.
 But the more, the better.

 - Use your listing description to sell guests on your car.
 Describe what’s great about it and why they’d love traveling in it.

 - Follow our advice about attracting guests and increasing earnings and learn how to track your host performance.

 Review the language of your lease or financing documents to be sure you’re allowed to list your vehicle on a car sharing platform.
-Hosts in Germany and the UK must get permission from their lessors before listing.
+Hosts in the UK must get permission from their lessors before listing.